-For training : Zwift allows a high quality structured workout (based on your FTP) with a game like interface to keep you engaged.
+For training : Zwift and Trainer Rd allows a high quality structured workout (based on your FTP) with a game like interface to keep you engaged.
 That means theres more chance you will stick to your plan and achieve your fitness goals.

-Have to say, from a fitness perspective i’m hooked on Zwift, especially when it’s rainy and cold / icy out.
-Say hi if you get into it, my name is J Bucky with a British Flag.
+Have to say, from a fitness perspective I’m hooked on Trainer Rd, the quality of workouts are top notch- especially when it’s rainy and cold / icy out.

-I chose a Kurt Kinetic Road Machine their Smart Model ( not the Smart Control model)… This is the kind where the back wheel sits on a roller – It connects via Bluetooth (included) to my Macbook which has Zwift ($15/month)
+1. Base – Kurt Kinetic Road Machine $299.
+This is the kind where the back wheel sits on a roller – It connects via Bluetooth (included) to my Macbook which has Zwift ($15/month)

-It sends power data to Zwift but doesn’t review data from Zwift to vary the resistance, that I have to do with gears.
-I use it with a 130mm road bike no problem, its very stable, The ride feel is great, it rolls very smooth, has a road like resistance and accurately measures power.
+It sends power data to Zwift but doesn’t receive data from Zwift to vary the resistance, that I have to do with gears.
+I use it with a 130mm road bike no problem, its stable, The ride feel is great, it rolls very smooth, has a road like resistance and accurately measures power.
 It’s pretty quiet and I would say its a great training machine at high value.
-Zwift is amazingly fun and motivating, I like it a lot compared to the olden days.
-If I need to add a heart rate monitor to it, to understand my recovery cycle I can its an extra $45, but I probably wont.
-Note: This trainer does not have the hill / course / resistance feedback from Zwift. – for that you need to spend more on a control-able resistance unit 🙂
+If I need to add a heart rate monitor to it, to understand extra parameters I can its an extra $45, the front wheel lift is also $26 Note: This trainer does not have the hill / course / resistance feedback from Zwift. – for that you need to spend more on a control-able resistance unit 🙂